'I MINUTELY EXAMINED THE LABEL AND WONDERED WHAT THOSE WORDS WERE WITHIN THE BRACKETS'

 The focus is on Australia, but a number of notable New Zealand records are also included.

-Each page is about a song recorded by an Australia or New Zealand artist.
+Each page is about a song recorded by an Australian or New Zealand artist.
 Versions of the song are listed chronologically, in reverse order, working back from the Australian or NZ record to the original.
-After that you might find Red Herrings (same title, different song) and Later Versions (recorded after the feature song, the one that heads up the page).
+After that you might find Red Herrings (same title, different song) and Later Versions (recorded after the feature song at the top of the page).

 I don't try to list every version of a song ever recorded.
 For that, try some of the sites listed here